binmishr/Extract-text-from-pdf-in-R-and-word-Detection/README.md

 Let’s download the demo pdf file into the local directory

-How to run R code in PyCharm? » R & PyCharm »

 download.file(pdf.file, destfile = "sample.pdf", mode = "wb")

 pdf_text() function, which returns a character vector of length equal to the number of pages in the file.